Biology & Chemistry Research

 - The effects of crayfish (predators) on the development of amphibians (prey).Interactions between predators and prey can result in morphological and behavioral plasticity of prey.
 This project investigates how the presence of crayfish influences the development of amphibians.

-The Hobson Lab – Synthetic Organic Chemistry
+The Hobson Lab – Synthetic Organic and Polymer/Materials Chemistry

 Dr. Stephen Hobson